 - Provide their Custody Asset and/or CAI Distribution instructions (by nominating their own choice of broker):or

 - Receive their transferrable Custody Assets to either one of the JSAs’ Nominated Brokers or their own choice of broker (as applicable) should contact client services on the below contact details as a matter of urgency.

 - Prior to the JSAs being able to commence work on a Distribution, Clients must have confirmed their proposed new broker can accept their Custody Assets and have opened an account with them.
 The new broker will typically ask you to complete a ‘transfer request form’ which will then be sent to the JSAs for processing.

 - Due to the differing requirements and response times of brokers, registrars, custodians and fund Managers, the completion of Transfers and Distributions can take up to several weeks and Clients are at risk of losing their legal entitlement to Client Assets still held by Reyker should the appropriate action not be taken before a Hard Date is set.

 Update for Clients with Custody Assets held in an Innovative Finance ISA (IF ISA)

-We have now completed the transfer of a significant number of Clients’ IF ISAs and associated CAI to new brokers.
+We have now completed the Distribution of a significant number of Clients’ IF ISAs and associated CAI to new brokers.